Tuesday the 20th of February 1973 to Tuesday the 19th of February 1974

 I joined the Osmonds life story after they’d been the Osmond Brothers, the squeaky clean barber shop set-up, and when they’d added Donny to the line up and became The Osmonds.

-With this album they were now just “Osmonds” to attempt to distance themselves even further from their “One Bad Apple” days, where the music was chosen for them, and they were just a vehicle for somebody else’s songs.
+With this album they were now just “Osmonds” in an attempt to distance themselves even further from their “One Bad Apple” days, where the music was chosen for them, and they were just a vehicle for somebody else’s songs (I tend to think of it a little like the ‘Jackson 5’ becoming ‘The Jacksons’).

 They were now not just performers but songwriters and composers too.

-So to me they were an extremely talented family.
+So, to me, they were an extremely close, loving, talented, and extraordinarily entertaining family.

 They played their own instruments.